 Overwatch Accessibility Report

-Overwatch offers 22 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 18 accessibility features for Overwatch in the Controls, Getting Started, Reading, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Overwatch is a shooting game but with the focus on teamwork and skill rather than violence.
 Along with games like Rocket League it has professional e-sports competitions where players compete for prizes.

 Content Rating: PEGI 12